2026 Regular Session

 - HB 4068 Modifies the definition of "transition aged youth residential treatment home" to include young adults between the ages of 17 and 25.

-- HB 4069 Requires a behavioral health employer to develop and implement a written safety plan.
+- HB 4069 Requires a behavioral health employer to implement a written safety policy or plan for the physical safety of individuals working for the behavioral health employer.

 - HB 4071 Provides that an operator may require an adult person who engages in a sport, fitness or recreational activity in various ways to release the operator from claims for ordinary negligence.